 - We will cancel your payment mandates and if you have chosen to close your account with us, we will close your account and transfer any positive balance to your new bank on the date specified in your authorisation form.
 If there is a circumstance which prevents the closure of your account, we will inform you promptly

 - We will not charge for this service.

 How do I make a complaint about my switch?

-If you're not happy with the switching service we're providing, please refer to the 'how do I make a complaint' FAQ which provides details of how we deal with complaints and your right to make a complaint to the Financial Ombudsman Service.
+If you're not happy with the switching service we're providing, please refer to the 'what happens if I make a complaint' FAQ which provides details of how we deal with complaints and your right to make a complaint to the Financial Ombudsman Service.

 From 6 April 2016, all interest payments received will be paid gross, even if this is for interest accrued before this date.

 If you’re a TPP providing account information or payment initiation services and want to read more about how to use/access our APIs, you can find the technical specifications on our developer portal.
 (When you follow this link you’ll see Santander UK plc’s developer portal as cahoot is a division of Santander UK plc.)